will62794/will62794.github.io/_drafts/2024-11-04-compositional-reconfig-verification.markdown

 **TODO:** how exactly do we check that one abstraction is "interaction preserving" w.r.t some interaction variable, like in the consensus_epr example? just a refinement check?

+Note that for some interactions that are "read only", this may be even a more fine-grained distinction in the sense that the read variable may only appear in the precondition of an action, and so may only *restrict* the behavior of the component that reads from this variable.

 ## Generalized Interaction Semantics